Madhumitha902/Women-empowerment-andnetworking-platform/README.md

 # WomenR
 ## Madhumitha
 ### Courses and Training
-<b>In this we provide courses ,workshops and other resources that will empower women in aspiring and improve the skills in there intrested field<b>
+<b> In this we provide courses ,workshops and other resources that will empower women in aspiring and improve the skills in there intrested field </b>